KRSK (AM)

 KRSK (1080 kHz "105.1 The Fan") is a commercial AM radio station in Portland, Oregon.
 It is owned by Audacy, Inc. and runs a sports radio format.
 The studios and offices are on SW Bancroft Street in Portland.

-KRSK is one of four sports stations in the Portland radio market, the others being co-owned KMTT, KPOJ (owned by iHeartMedia) and KXTG (owned by Alpha Media).
+KRSK is one of four sports stations in the Portland radio market, the others being co-owned KMTT, KPOJ (owned by iHeartMedia) and KXTG (owned by Connoisseur Media).

 Signal

 The transmitter site is on NE Marine Drive in the northeast side of Portland along the Columbia River.
 KRSK is a Class B radio station.
 By day, it runs the maximum power for commercial AM stations in the U.S., 50,000 watts, audible around much of northwest Oregon and southwest Washington.
 At night, because AM 1080 is a clear channel frequency, KRSK must reduce power to 9,000 watts, so it does not interfere with co-owned KRLD in Dallas and WTIC in Hartford, the two dominant Class A stations on the frequency.
 KRSK uses a directional antenna at all times.